aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/create-or-load-a-document/_index.md

 url: /cpp/create-or-load-a-document/
 ---

 Almost any task that you want to perform with Aspose.Words involves loading a document.
 The Document class represents a document loaded into memory.
-The document has a few overloaded constructors allowing you to create a blank document or to load it from a file or stream.
+The document has multiple overloaded constructors allowing you to create a blank document or to load it from a file or stream.
 The document can be loaded in any load format supported by Aspose.Words.
 For the list of all supported load formats, see the [LoadFormat](https://apireference.aspose.com/words/cpp/namespace/aspose.words#loadformat) enumeration.

 ## Create a New Document